ML vs DL vs GenAI: Building a Strong AI Career Foundation

 Donât just open a playground and start typing prompts.
 Build the engine before you drive the car.

-Hereâs a practical, student-friendly plan.
+Here is a practical, engineering-first plan.

 Master the Basics (Math + Intuition)